TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/veryhigh.rst

 .. c:function:: struct _node* PyParser_SimpleParseStringFlagsFilename( const char *str, const char *filename, int start, int flags)

-   Parse Python source code from *str* using the start token *start* according to the *flags* argument.
+   Parse Python source code kutoka *str* using the start token *start* according to the *flags* argument.
 The result can be used to create a code object which can be evaluated efficiently.
-This is useful if a code fragment must be evaluated many times. *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+This is useful if a code fragment must be evaluated many times. *filename* is decoded kutoka the filesystem encoding (:func:`sys.getfilesystemencoding`).